 Classes are held every day except holidays, or in the event of emergencies or unavoidable circumstances such as severe weather.
 Please consult the School for a current list of program start dates.
 The School offers a continual selection of start dates.
-The School is closed for these holidays: New Years' day, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas Day.
+The School is typically closed on New Years' day, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas.